GroupProject2020/Ovito/doc/python/introduction/custom_modifiers.rst

 loaded by a :py:class:`~ovito.io.FileSource` and further processed by other modifiers that precede the custom modifier in the pipeline).
 Our Python modifier function then has the possibility to modify or extend the data as needed.
-After the user-defined Python function has done its work and returns, the output flows further down the pipeline, and, eventually, the final results are stored in the :py:attr:`~ovito.ObjectNode.output` cache of the :py:class:`~ovito.ObjectNode` and are rendered in the viewports.
+After the user-defined Python function has done its work and returns, the output flows further down the pipeline, and, eventually, the final results are stored in the :py:attr:`~ovito.PipelineSceneNode.output` cache of the :py:class:`~ovito.PipelineSceneNode` and are rendered in the viewports.

 It is important to note that the user-defined modifier function is subject to certain restrictions.
 Since it is repeatedly called by the pipeline system in a callback fashion, it may only manipulate the simulation data that flows through the pipeline and which it receives as an input.
 It should not manipulate the